 May 21, 2016 - Armed Forces Day.

-It is celebrated on the third Saturday in May.
+It is celebrated each year on the third Saturday in May.

 It is celebrated with military exercises on land, sea and in the air to honor members of the U.S. military and to show off their state-of-the-art equipment to the civilian population it protects.

 Military installations are generally open on that day as it is not a federal holiday.

 The United Kingdom and the United Arab Emirates have also consolidated all their country's armed forces into one department and celebrate a similar holiday.

 July 26, 1947 - President Harry S Truman signs the National Security Act into law, unifying "four branches of the military under a single executive authority, the Secretary of Defense."
 The decision to unify the different services under one Department leads to the creation of the National Military Establishment in 1947.

 1949 - The Department of Defense is created, replacing the National Military Establishment.

 August 31, 1949 - Secretary of Defense Louis Johnson announces the creation of an Armed Forces Day to replace current, separate Army, Navy, Marine Corps and Air Force holidays.

 February 27, 1950 - President Truman proclaims "Armed Forces Day, Saturday, May 20, 1950, marks the first combined demonstration by America's defense team of its progress, under the National Security Act, towards the goal of readiness for any eventuality.
 It is the first parade of preparedness by the unified forces of our land, sea, and air defense."